Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 - Overall accuracy $=\frac{75+4116}{75+4116+766+13} = 84.3$%.
 - Accuracy on malignant data $=\frac{75}{75+13} = 85.2$%.
 - Accuracy on benign data $=\frac{4116}{4116+766} = 84.3$%.
-- Therefore the model has met the accuracy requirement of around $80$% as it is getting higher overall and on each class (malignant and benign).
+- Therefore the model has met the accuracy requirement of around $80$% as it is getting higher than $80$% overall and on each class.
-- The model has a very similar accuracy on both malignant and benign models indicating the model was well balanced and the natural imbalance in the data set was successfully counter acted.
+- The model has a very similar accuracy on both malignant and benign images indicating the model was well balanced and the natural imbalance in the data set was successfully counter acted.

-The models ROC curve is shown below:
+The models ROC curve on the hidden test dataset is shown below:
 <div style="text-align: center;">
 <img src="_readme_figures/roc_curve.png" alt="[Base Image Plot]" width="45%"/>
 </div>

 **Analysis**:
 - The AUC-ROC score measures the models flexibility under various thresholds for its predictions.
 So the higher the AUC-ROC (with a max of 1) the more confident your model is in its predictions.
 - $AUC= 0.91$ shows the model has a high level of confidence on its predictions on the test data.
-Which is what we want because the models predictions will then likely be more stable on unknown data.
+Which is what we want because the models predictions will then likely be more stable and robust on unknown data.

 Some sample model predictions are shown below:
 <div style="text-align: center;">